typefaceoff/typefaceoff/README.md

 [Node.js](https://nodejs.org) 16+ is recommended for development; Typefaceoff is not tested with older versions.
 The package manager of choice is pnpm—installation instructions [here](https://pnpm.io/installation).
+It is recommended to configure your preferred code editor to use both the Prettier and ESLint extensions.
+Additionally, enabling the "format on save" option is also advised.
 The following commands should enable you to set up a development server running of the website.

 ```sh